NilsSlui/95channel/README.md

 # 95channel
-Lightweight imageboard software build with PHP, Javascript and HTML5.
-It has a familiar interface.
+Work in progress lightweight recreation of the Windows95 user interface build with PHP, Javascript and HTML5.

+Features:
+- Taskbar
+- Start menu
+- Movable windows